ho1919192000/Basic-Algorithm-Scripting/README.md

 # Basic-Algorithm-Scripting
-This is a repository about what I have done with Basic Algorithm Scripting
+This is the repository including my solutions for basic algorithm challenges.